 The Library is governed by a seven member Library Board of Trustees that are separately elected.
 The Library Board of Trustees selects management staff and directs the affairs of the Library.
 As required by GAAP, these financial statements include all funds of the Library.
 Management has also considered all potential component units.
 Criteria for including a component unit in the Library's reporting entity principally consist of the potential component unit's financial interdependency and accountability to the Library.
-Based upon those criteria, there are no potential component units to be included in the reporting entity.
+The Community Foundation of the Fox River Valley, while a potential component unit, is not significant to the Library and, therefore, has been excluded from its reporting entity.